davidbau/webhome/content/pages/about.md

 I am coauthor of the textbook
 <a href="http://www.amazon.com/Numerical-Linear-Algebra-Lloyd-Trefethen/dp/0898713617"><em>Numerical Linear Algebra</em></a>,
 with Nick Trefethen, which I wrote while I was at Cornell.
+It provides a conceptual, mathematical introduction to the field.
+If you would like a principled overview of the fundamental algorithms behind matlab, or if you are worried about things like the stability, conditioning, or the imprecision of floating-point arithmetic in your large matrix algorithms, the book is worth a read.
 </td>
 </tr>
 <tr>